binkley/wrong-place-wrong-time/homebrewery.md

 - **Nostalgic**: She often refers to "our departed dear Mr. Hattrick" or discusses events from decades ago as if you were there to witness them.

----

 ### Example interactions

 - **On Avoidance**: If the players actively avoid her, she might say:
   {{background-color:#e0e0e0,font-style:italic,padding:10px,border-radius:5px
-(Knocking at your door unexpectedly)
+  (Knocking at your door unexpectedly) <br>
   Just checking, making sure everything’s alright.
   Gracious, my apologies.
   Your bedposts are still creaky, it must keep you up at night.
   That needs some oiling!
   I’ll come back tomorrow around nuncheon.
   }}

 - **Unhelpful gift**:
   {{background-color:#e0e0e0,font-style:italic,padding:10px,border-radius:5px
   My dears, just leaving a small trinket.
   Our sweet Bulima who had this room before you left it behind.
   I wonder why she would do that?
   Young people these days have no sense, not like in my time.
   }}

   She leaves a small, unhelpful gift like a stuffed animal or knitted scarf.

 - **Annoying remarks**:
   {{background-color:#e0e0e0,font-style:italic,padding:10px,border-radius:5px
-(To The Fey Pouncer)
+  (To The Fey Pouncer) <br>
   Oh, my dear, I see you're still dressing like a child.
   You really should try something more mature... might help you look less suspicious on our fine streets.
   }}
   {{background-color:#e0e0e0,font-style:italic,padding:10px,border-radius:5px
-(To Gafford)
+  (To Gafford) <br>
   Aren't those boots are too nice for a city man as yourself, don’t you think?
   They'll get dirty!
   }}

----

 ### Notes